-- If the RCV lever (4, bucket) is pulled left, the bucket spool is moved to roll back position by pilot oil pressure from EH control block (6). - The oil from main pump (1) flows into main control valve (3) and then goes to the large chamber of bucket cylinder by pushing the load check valve of the bucket spool. - The oil at the chamber of bucket cylinder (14) returns to hydraulic tank (22). - · When this happens, the bucket roll back.
+- If the RCV lever (4, bucket) is pulled left, the bucket spool is moved to roll back position by pilot oil pressure from EH control block (40). - The oil from main pump (1) flows into main control valve (3) and then goes to the large chamber of bucket cylinder. - The oil at the chamber of bucket cylinder (13) returns to hydraulic tank (21). - · When this happens, the bucket roll back.